The Scheme is subject to legislation, common law and contracts between the State and the approved CTP Insurers.

 The Civil Liability Regulations 2013 include the Injury Scale Values.

 This Act establishes the CTP Regulator and defines its functions.
 These functions include regulating CTP Insurers, monitoring the Scheme and determining premiums.
 The functions are detailed on the CTP Regulator page.

 The FOI Act gives members of the public a legally enforceable right to access information held by South Australian government agencies, subject to certain exemptions.
 Find out how to make an FOI request with the Regulator.

 Contracts between the State and the CTP Insurers

 The Regulator Rules and Commercial Rules can be amended as required.
-The version provided is the version of the documents as executed for 1 July 2019, minor subsequent amendments to the Commercial Rules are not captured.
+The Deeds above include the version of the Commercial Rules and Regulator Rules as executed for 1 July 2019.

 The Regulator Rules have undergone a number of amendments since their commencement.
 See more information on the Regulator Rules, including historic versions.